Moderately Complex Paxos Made Simple: High-Level Executable Specification of Distributed Algorithms

 \defn{Preemption} allows a proposer, also called leader, to be preempted by another leader that has a larger ballot, i.e., if a leader receives a message with a larger ballot than its own ballot, it abandons its own and uses a larger ballot later.

+\defn{Replicated state machine} keeps the state of an application, e.g., a bank.
+It continually sends new values, also called commands, to be agreed on to the leaders, and applies the decided commands to the state of the application, in order of the slot decided for each command.

 \defn{Reconfiguration} allows switching to a set of new leaders during execution of the algorithm.
 The slot in which the change of leaders is to happen must be agreed on by the old leaders.
-This is done by taking the change as one of the values, also called commands, to be agreed on.
+This is done by taking the change as one of the commands to be agreed on.
 Note that the new leaders can be set up with a new set of acceptors.

-We present a complete specification of Multi-Paxos with preemption and reconfiguration, developed based on vRA Multi-Paxos.
+We present a complete specification of Multi-Paxos with preemption, replicated state machine, and reconfiguration, developed based on vRA Multi-Paxos.
 The specification improves over the original pseudocode in several ways and also led us to easily discover liveness violations when messages can be lost.

 \mypar{vRA Multi-Paxos pseudocode}